 |Distance Launceston||Semester 1|

-The School of Nursing and Midwifery aims to create an educational environment which values critical reflective thinking, life-long learning and professional development.
+The School of Health Sciences aims to create an educational environment which values critical reflective thinking, life-long learning and professional development.
 The course focuses on a high level of conceptualisation within the discipline of nursing, preparing graduates who can contribute to knowledge and practice development within their own chosen clinical specialty.

 Candidates will have the opportunity to: